-How a protector benefits you:
+How a protector benefits people:

-Preventing Allergens: Protectors provide a barrier that prevents dust mites and other allergens (molds, dead skin cells, etc.) from collecting in your mattress.
+Preventing Allergens: Protectors provide a barrier that prevents dust mites and other allergens (molds, dead skin cells, etc.) from collecting in the mattress.
 This will increase the longevity of the mattress and make it a healthier place to sleep.

 Check out the Sleep Defense System mattress protector for bed bug protection.

 Temperature Control: Some mattress protectors come with specialized fabric and materials that help breathability and temperature regulation while people sleep.

 Providing Additional Comfort: Protectors come in a wide variety.
 Some offer added quilting or fabric that adds a soft layer in between the mattress and the bedding.

 Mattress protectors come in a range of prices, some for less than $10 and others that cost hundreds (depending on size and functionality).

 Mattress pads keep the mattress top comfortable.
 They “pad” the mattress (people get it).
 The pad typically covers the top surface of the mattress and lays in between a mattress (or mattress protector) and bedding.